lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

    :align: center
    :alt: Env Configuration Button

-You can input variable name and value in the same line of the input fields.
+You can write down variable name and value in the same line of the input fields.

 .. _set_preopen_ports: